Commercial Condo Claim for Hurricane Damage

 - Minimizing the extent of structural deterioration

-- Disputing water damage origin and scope of water damage
+- Disputing the origin and scope of water damage

 - Delaying supplemental payment requests

-This forced the association into a difficult financial position, unable to move forward with the necessary repairs.
+This forced the association into a difficult financial position, preventing it from moving forward with the necessary repairs.

-Williams Law, P.A., took swift and strategic legal action on behalf of the association.
-Our legal team:
+Williams Law Association, P.A., took swift and strategic legal action on behalf of the association.

-- Conducted an independent inspection and complete damage evaluation
+- Conducted an independent inspection and completed damage evaluation

 - Brought in structural engineers, roofing experts, and adjusters